suchipi/describe-component/README.md

 A wrapper around enzyme's `render` that will render your component to static markup (using the props set up with `setProps` and `clearProps`), and return the CheerioWrapper instance created by `render`.
-It is memoized, so it will only call `render` once per test, and subsequent calls will return the first CheerioWrapper instance.
+Unlike `mountWrapper` and `shallowWrapper`, it is NOT memoized.

 Type definition:
 ```js